Philippines makes ban on workers going to Kuwait permanent

 "For the household workers whose employers want them to stay, that is their choice, but choose the better option," Duterte said.
 "All I ask is that the employers treat the Filipinos with the humanity they deserve."

-There have been prominent cases of abuse of Filipino domestic workers in the past, including an incident in December 2014 where a Kuwaiti's pet lions fatally mauled a Filipina maid.
+There have been prominent cases of abuse of Filipino domestic workers in the past, including in 2014 when a Kuwaiti's pet lions fatally mauled a Filipina maid.

 Since becoming president, the populist Duterte has repeatedly criticized Kuwait for not properly addressing the abuse of Filipinos.